mozilla-services/tecken/smoketests/README.rst

 Setting up tests
 ================

-Before running the systemtests, you need to `build a local dev environment
+Before running the smoke tests, you need to `build a local dev environment
 <https://tecken.readthedocs.io/en/latest/dev.html>`__.

 Then set up the tests this way::

     $ make shell
-    root@e62fb7ae586f:/app# cd systemtests
+    root@e62fb7ae586f:/app# cd smoketests
-    root@e62fb7ae586f:/app/systemtests# ./setup_tests.py
+    root@e62fb7ae586f:/app/smoketests# ./setup_tests.py

 That creates files in directories under ``data/``.

-You only need to set up the tests once to run the system tests against all environments.
+You only need to set up the tests once to run the smoke tests against all environments.

 Running tests
 =============

-The system tests are run using the ``test_env.py`` Python script.
+The smoke tests are run using the ``test_env.py`` Python script.
 You can get help about the command-line invocation of that script using::

     $ make shell
-    root@e62fb7ae586f:/app# cd systemtests
+    root@e62fb7ae586f:/app# cd smoketests
-    root@e62fb7ae586f:/app/systemtests# ./test_env.py --help
+    root@e62fb7ae586f:/app/smoketests# ./test_env.py --help

 The help includes a list of available environments.